fkarg/fkarg.github.io/drafts/seven-habits.md

 > _effectiveness_ with people and _efficiency_ with _things_.

 > Effective delegation is perhaps the best indicator of effective management
-> simply because it is so basic to both personal and organisational growth.
+> simply because it is so basic to both personal and organizational growth.

 **Part Three**:
 > You can't talk yourself out of problems you behave yourself into